We need to rethink everything we know about community.

 So why is there such a discrepancy?
 It could be that managers are used to the hustle of their role and boards are not, or it could be that managers are losing sight into the lack of communication they are providing to their clientele.
 Regardless, this misalignment is cause for concern.

 When asked about their skillset, community managers note that communication and face-to-face engagement are their strongest skillset.
-Board consultation and vendor management follow next, with skills pertaining to project administration and general property upkeep (inspections, reporting, and event coordination) as their lowest skillsets.
+Board consultation and vendor management follow next, with skills pertaining to project administration and general property upkeep (inspections, reporting, and event coordination) are their lowest skillsets.

 When asked what holds them back in their career, managers noted time as their biggest career deterrent, followed by compensation and a lack of internal support.
 It should be noted that not enough time ranks considerably higher than any other category.
 And most surprisingly, when we asked community managers what they need the most to grow in their career, their top career need was self-service tools for homeowners.
 Second on the list was better homeowner education, followed by more administrative support.
 Certification, though highly ranked by executives as one of their tools to grow a manager’s career, was the least of their concerns.
 Managers also didn’t rank mobile technology high, though they ranked self-service tools for homeowners high.
 This shows a knowledge gap: some of the most powerful tools to self-service homeowners are mobile tools, and it seems as though managers are not aware of the mobile efficiencies available to their clients.